CMU-Senate/bylaws/bylaws.md

         a.
 Familiarize new members with the work of Student Senate;
         #.
 Inform new members on the workings of Student Government, its governing documents, and _Robert's Rules of Order, Newly Revised_;
         #.
 Educate new members on the functions and objectives of the standing committees of Student Senate;
         #.
-Be available for reports and ex-officio presentations as determined by the Executive Committee of Student Senate.
+Be available for reports and ex officio presentations as determined by the Executive Committee of Student Senate.

 # Article X. Student Body Directives.